FlickType/FlickTypeKit/README.md

 </pre>

 ### FlickType.Mode
-- `.ask` will offer a choice between FlickType and the standard input methods _(recommended)_.
+ `.ask` will offer a choice between FlickType and the standard input methods _(recommended)_.
-- `.always` will open FlickType, skipping the input method selection.
+ `.always` will open FlickType, skipping the input method selection.
-- `.off` will offer the standard input methods without the FlickType option.
+ `.off` will offer the standard input methods without the FlickType option.

 _**Note:** When using WatchKit, the optional `startingText` argument can be used to support editing of existing text with FlickType.
-In SwiftUI `FlickTypeView` does that automatically for you._
+In SwiftUI, `FlickTypeView` does that automatically for you._

 ## Integration